-It would have to be my phone, laptop and lots of coffee for the office, but I also need my customised Harley-Davidson to enjoy the beauty of my home country Austria, as well as my carefully restored 1967 Volkswagen T1 (Bulli).
+It would have to be my phone, laptop, and lots of coffee for the office, but I also need my customized Harley-Davidson to enjoy the beauty of my home country Austria, as well as my carefully restored 1967 Volkswagen T1 (Bulli).
 I use the Bulli to decelerate in the fast-moving and ever-changing environment that I live and work in.

 Click to learn more about the Trūata Anonymization Solution.

 Felix Marx, CEO